nikleshfsd/Chat-application/README.md

           UserId : string;
   }

-At the time user will join the room this event will be emitted from the client side with request body.
+when user will join the room this event will be emitted from the client side with payload.
 </code></pre>
 <h2 class="code-line" data-line-start=63 data-line-end=64 ><a id="ChatToServer_63"></a><code>ChatToServer</code></h2>
 <pre><code> Payload: